swaraj06643/civic-report/README-DATABASE-SETUP.md

 ## Troubleshooting:
 - If you get permission errors, make sure you're logged in as a project owner/admin in Supabase
-- If the table already exists, the script won't overwrite it (uses `IF NOT EXISTS`)
+- If the tables already exist, the scripts won't overwrite them (uses `IF NOT EXISTS`)
 - Check the Supabase logs if you encounter any issues during execution
+- Make sure to run both SQL scripts in order